 Hershey and Chase’s experiment has demonstrated the DNA is the genetic material where they have taken the radioactive T2-bacteriophage (Viruses that infect E.coli bacteria).
 T2-bacteriophage or Enterobacteria phage T2 belongs to the Group-I bacteriophage.

 The genome of T2-bacteriophage comprises of linear, ds-DNA and they are a part of the Myoviridae family.
 The body of T2-bacteriophage basically comprises of three parts, namely head, collar and tail.
 T2-bacteriophage resembles with the T4-bacteriophage and also called T4-like virus because of tailed phage.

 In the Hershey and Chase Experiment, the phage DNA and protein were labelled with radioactive phosphorus (P32) and radioactive sulphur (S35), respectively to know whether phage DNA or protein will infect the E.coli.
 After labelling the Phage DNA and protein, Hershey and Chase performed a series of experiments like infection, blending and centrifugation.

 Hershey and Chase Experiment Steps

-Hershey and Chase gave the full proof evidence for the DNA being a genetic material by their experiments.
+Hershey and Chase gave full evidence of the DNA being a genetic material by their experiments.
 To perform the experiment, Hershey and Chase have taken T-2 bacteriophage (invaders of E.coli bacteria).
 The experiment includes the following steps:

 Radioactive Labelling of Bacteriophage

 Hershey and Chase have grown T-2 bacteriophages in the two batches.
 In the batch-1, we need to grow the bacteriophages in the medium containing radioactive sulphur (S35) and radioactive phosphorus (P32) in batch-2.
 After incubation, we could see that the radioactive sulphur (S35) will tag the phage protein.
 The radioactive phosphorus (P32) will tag the phage DNA.